 Meeting the requirements for installation

 The software is included in both Fedora 17 and CentOS 6.3.
 A typical oVirt 3.1 setup on Fedora 17 requires a hypervisor and a management server.
 The hypervisor host does nothing but run virtual machines (VMs) in the most efficient way.
-The
+The management host manages the VMs between different hypervisor hosts as needed, which is why it normally isn't installed on one of the hypervisor hosts themselves.

 For test purposes, though, you can run both on the same machine, as long as the machine is powerful enough.
 An ideal test environment would have at least 8 GB of RAM and hardware virtualization support.
 You must also ensure that the KVM packages are installed on that host.